AdithyaSam-Ganj/Spotify_Recommendation_Capstone_Project/README.md

-# Spotify Recommendtion System - Implementation on Streamlit
+# Spotify Recommendtion System - Implementation on Streamlit - Capstone Project

 I started doing this project because I wanted to understand how recommendation systems work for music recommendation.
 I used a popular data set on Spotify data from Kaggle.
 I have demonstrated my skills in EDA, Data Wrangling, a few ML techniques like Kmeans, Decision trees, Random Forest, XGBoost.